vyurchenko1986/DevOps_online_Kharkiv_2022Q1Q2-/m4/task4.2/readme.md

 7) What is skell_dir?
 What is its structure?

+skel_dir is a directory containing files that will be automatically copied to the new user's home directory.

+When creating a new user, this option is only valid if the -m (or --create-home) option is specified.
+If this option is not set, the skeleton directory is defined by the SKEL variable in ```/etc/default/useradd``` or, by default, ```/etc/skel```.

 8) How to remove a user from the system (including his mailbox)?

 9) What commands and keys should be used to lock and unlock a user account?